ShaastraWebops/qms-helper-app/README.md

 # qms-helper-app
-This is the QMS helper app aka feedback app
+This is the QMS helper app aka feedback app.